m-ld/timeld/doc/api.md

 - **Request**
   ```
   POST /api/import
-  Authorization: Basic {base_64(user, key)}
+  Authorization: Basic {base_64(user+":"+key)}
   Content-Type: application/x-ndjson
   ```
   The import data should be provided as [new-line delimited JSON (NDJSON)](http://ndjson.org/).
-Each line is a [JSON-LD](https://json-ld.org/) subject.
-The JSON-LD context can be obtained from https://timeld.org/context.
-[JSON Type Definitions](https://jsontypedef.com/) for valid subjects (including full property documentation) can be found at https://timeld.org/jtd.
+Each line is a [JSON object](https://datatracker.ietf.org/doc/html/rfc8259#section-4), and so starts and ends with braces, `{` & `}`.
+[JSON Type Definitions](https://jsontypedef.com/) for valid objects (including full property documentation) can be found at https://timeld.org/jtd.
+For Linked Data applications, the associated JSON-LD context can be [retrieved](#json-ld-context).

-  It is highly recommended that each subject include the `external` property, specifying a URI which uniquely identifies the data in the source system, see below for examples.
-For Projects and Timesheets, you must also specify the target `@id` of the subject in **timeld**.
-For timesheet Entries, you **must not** include this field, as it will be generated.
-If you later want to overwrite an existing external timesheet entry, use the same `external` property value.
+  It is highly recommended that each object include the `external` property, specifying a URI which uniquely identifies the data in the source system; see below for examples.
+For Projects and Timesheets, you must also specify the target `@id` of the object in **timeld**.
+For timesheet Entries, you **must not** include the `@id` field, as it will be generated.
+If you later want to overwrite an existing external timesheet entry, use the same `external` property value again.

-  The `session` property of a Timesheet Entry must identify the Timesheet.
+  The `session` property of a Timesheet Entry must identify the Timesheet to which it belongs.

 - **Example Request Body**